ILF Scotland

 If we need to collect any other personal information via our website or a funding application form, we will tell you beforehand.
 We will make it clear what we need to collect, when we will collect it and what we intend to do with it.

-3. How we use your information
+• How we use your information

 Your personal information will be used by us to:

-• confirm your identity
+• confirm your identity;

-• confirm your eligibility and
+• confirm your eligibility and;

-• understand and evaluate your application prior to a funding decision being made, to make sure that we make fair and consistent decisions
+• prior to a funding decision being made, to make sure that we make fair and

-• to respond to any queries and/or feedback you send to us, where appropriate
+• to respond to any queries and/or feedback you send to us, where appropriate;

-• to update you on changes to your funding application and/or funding award
+• to update you on changes to your funding application and/or funding award;

-• to provide you with information about other support and services which may be of use to you, based on information you have provided to us
+• to provide you with information about other support and services which may be of use to you, based on information you have provided to us;

-• to make sure that our online services work on the devices that you use
+• to make sure that our online services work on the devices that you use;

-• to understand and improve our website by checking how it is used
+• to understand and improve our website by checking how it is used;

 4. How we can legally use and share your information

-ILF Scotland uses most personal information in the “Performance of a Public Task” asked to by Scottish Ministers.
+ILF Scotland uses most personal information in the “Performance of a Public Task” because we are asked to by Scottish Ministers.
 For information which is used in the management of an ILF Scotland award, our legal basis is: “The Performance of a Contract” from the agreements you have made with ILF Scotland.

 When we are using more sensitive types of personal information, including proof of address and information relating to health and disability, we need an additional legal basis under Article 9 of the Data Protection Act 2018 for “special category data”.
 This is outlined below: